 - Cycling Kit - A source of nitrifying bacteria or ammonia required in system cycling.

-- Fish Care Products - These are fishnet, thermometer, automatic feeder, etc.
+- Fish Care Products - These are fishnets, thermometers, automatic feeders, etc.

-- Gardening Supplies - Supplies you will need in gardening like gloves, pruning shears, sprayer, etc.
+- Gardening Supplies - You will need supplies like gloves, pruning shears, a sprayer, etc.

-- Seeds and Seed Starting Supplies - Net pots, germination trays, or seed starting kit will need to get your plants off to a good start.
+- Seeds and Seed Starting Supplies - Net pots, germination trays, or seed starting kits will need to get your plants off to a good start.

-Making these considerations are essential for the success of your aquaponics system.
-A successful aquaponics system requires proper planning and putting thoughts into your system's design before you get started.
+Making these considerations is essential for the success of your aquaponics system.
+A successful aquaponics system requires proper planning and considering your system's design before you start.
 Setting up an aquaponics system is a trial and error and requires patience and determination.

-Don't get discouraged by the problems you will encounter because it will provide you with experience and learning.
+Don't get discouraged by the problems you encounter because they will provide you with experience and learning.
 Always remember, there are many available free resources available on the internet.
-Keep on reading and watching those free resources, and you'll surely learn a lot.
+Keep reading and watching those free resources, and you'll surely learn a lot.
 Subscribe to our mailing list if you want to get new aquaponics updates.